-Meet the individuals who are permanent residents at the Triangle Chance for All microsanctuary!
+Meet some of the individuals who are permanent residents at the Triangle Chance for All microsanctuary!

 Clementine and Amandine are two Buff Orpington hens who came into a county shelter as strays.
 Triangle Chance for All was able to rescue them from the shelter, making them the first micro-sanctuary residents!
 They are tightly bonded pair, who enjoy exploring the yard together and finding yummy things to eat.
 Amandine is usually the leader of the two, but Clementine sticks up for her sister as well!Their favorite treats are kale, bananas, pumpkin seeds, and most importantly: their own eggs!
 Our “ladies” have big personalities, making it hard to resist their charm.

 Phoenix was one of 105 roosters who were rescued from a cockfighting ring in South Carolina with the help of Carolina Waterfowl Rescue, who coordinated temporary housing and care for the rescues.
 He is a beautiful boy who was awaiting a fight when the bust occurred, so he came to us with tape still on his legs.
 Now he and the game hen Phoebe are an inseparable unit who prefer each other’s company to that of humans.

 Nutmeg was found as an abandoned chick and cared for by a foster through Carolina Waterfowl Rescue.
 Nutmeg is very friendly with people, but sometimes she is not quite sure how to interact with other chickens.

 Hypatia was picked up as a stray with a cold and taken in by Carolina Waterfowl Rescue, where she was nursed back to health.
 She is a wise, stoic hen who is one of the matriarch of her flock.